fenago/pytest-quick-start-guide/testing-with-pytest/Appendix_3.md

 working with resources that may occasionally disappear, such as web services, it’s a good idea to put some time restrictions on your tests.

-The pytest-timeout plugin^3 does just that.
+The pytest-timeout plugin does just that.
 It allows you pass a timeout period on the command line or mark individual tests with timeout periods in seconds.

 2. https://pypi.python.org/pypi/pytest-xdist